The University has a procedure to address complaints by students about learning opportunities and other aspects of university life.

 Requesting a review

 A Complaint Review Panel will be convened and you will normally receive a letter within 10 working days of submitting your request confirming that a Panel meeting will be taking place.
 You will not attend the meeting unless requested by the Complaint Review Panel.
-The outcomes that the Panel may come to are detailed in Regulations 61 and 62 of the University’s procedure for complaints (PDF).
+The outcomes that the Panel may come to are detailed in Regulation 64 of the University’s procedure for complaints (PDF).